-Use this compost bin plan and video with pallets to build a cheap compost bin.
+Build your own pallet compost bin!
+Its easy.
+I’ll show you how with these photos and video.
+You’ll be composting in a few hours.
 Recycled pallets are perfect to make this bin, they are strong, have built in vents, and are free.
 This bin is also dog proof, our Labradors can’t get in it and cause trouble.
+Learn how to compost with our composting basics video.
+Want more DIY pallet ideas?
+See this page for more of my pallet projects.

-We used some shelf brackets we found in the trash to hold the the walls of the compost bin together, you should Use What You Got™ to hold the pallets together.
+We used some shelf brackets we found in the trash to hold the the walls of the compost bin together.
+Or you can get some online.
 Wire, angle brackets, and wood all work.
+I have used recycled shelf brackets to build my raised vegetable garden beds, and they will hold up longer than the wood they are screwed into.

 The door of the compost bin is hinged, and again, use Use What You Got™, used door hinges work fine.
 I hung the door about 1.5″ higher than the bin walls, using small pieces of wood to hold it up.
 This is based on experience; if you don’t do this, the door can drag on the ground, I’ve found.
 To add strength to the bin, I hammered some metal pipes in the two side pallets.
 Metal fence stakes or other long strong things will work as well.